randomizedtesting/randomizedtesting-jupiter/randomizedtesting-jupiter/src/test/java/com/carrotsearch/randomizedtesting/jupiter/F005_ThreadLeaks.md

 }
 ```

-* The extension is only functional in sequential mode.
+* The extension is **only functional in sequential mode**.
 It should emit a warning and do nothing if tests are
 run in concurrent mode.

 * Occasionally there will be threads that cannot be joined but will eventually terminate.
 One can specify an additional